Wirral University Teaching Hospital Trust cares for 14 patients with Covid-19 in hospital

 Advertisement

-Nationally, the number of hospital patients with Covid-19 has increased by 21% in the last four weeks.
+Nationally, the number of hospital patients with Covid-19 has decreased by 7% in the last four weeks.

-The figures also show 22 new patients with Covid were admitted to hospital in Wirral University Teaching Hospital NHS Foundation Trust in the week to October 20.
+The figures also show that 18 new patients with Covid were admitted to hospital in Wirral University Teaching Hospital NHS Foundation Trust in the week to October 27.